2 people are interested

 - Operating in Clackamas, Douglas, Jackson, Lane, Marion, Multnomah, Tillamook and Yamhill Counties.

 For more information or to schedule an interview, visit us at: guardian-partners.org

 10814 NE Halsey St, PORTLAND, OR 97220, US

 Guardian Partners assists the Court in protecting our most vulnerable through monitoring and education.
 These efforts reduce the potential for abuse, neglect, and exploitation of Protected People under guardianship.

-Founded in 2013, Guardian Partners has grown to serve four counties - Clackamas, Douglas, Multnomah, and Tillamook - with additional counties anticipated soon.
-We monitor over 150 cases each year, with 14% of those cases requiring Court intervention and one-third benefiting from referrals from the volunteer Monitor.
+Founded in 2013, Guardian Partners has grown to serve eight counties - Clackamas, Douglas, Jackson, Lane, Marion, Multnomah, Tillamook, and Yamhill - with additional counties anticipated soon.
+We strive to review all guardianship cases in Oregon, roughly 15,000.
+We monitor over 150 cases each year, with 14% of those cases requiring Court intervention and one-third benefiting from referrals from the volunteer Case Monitor.